LortSkit/meyer-online/README.md

 ```

 If the .env file is unchanged, you should now be able to see your application at http://localhost:80

+NOTE: The `npm run build` command creates a `Frontend/dist/` folder, which has the single-page application as an html, js, css, and many svg files.
+The `npm run preview` simply host this single-page application, however if you wish to host the folder differently, then you're free to do so.

 #### Development